TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **10\.
 Exercising Rights With Respect to Personal Data**

-Indeed users that provide their Personal Data in the EU, and those that provide their Personal Data in any other jurisdictions that adopt laws affording equivalent protections to those in the EU, may avail of the rights detailed below.
+Indeed users that provide their Personal Data to Indeed may avail of the rights detailed below.

 **10.1 The Right to Rectify Your Personal Data**

 Indeed users are able to edit and update most of their Personal Data held by Indeed on the Site, and if you have any queries or complaints we encourage you to contact us here.

-Alternatively, if you do not wish to do this you may make a formal request to have Indeed rectify any inaccurate Personal Data on your behalf by sending an email to privacy-dept @ indeed.com from the email address associated with your account.
+Alternatively, if you do not wish to do this you may make a formal request to have Indeed rectify any inaccurate Personal Data on your behalf by sending an email to privacy-dept @ indeed.com (remove spaces when sending email) from the email address associated with your account.

 **10.2 The Right to Object to or Restrict the Processing of Your Personal Data**

 If you have any queries or complaints about how we process your Personal Data we encourage you to contact us here.

 Alternatively, if you do not wish to do this you may make a formal request to object to, or restrict, processing of your Personal Data by Indeed.
-In order to do so please send an email to privacy-dept @ indeed.com from the email address associated with your account.
+For example, you have the right to object to the legitimate interest processing of your Personal Data by Indeed for marketing purposes.
+In order to do so please send an email to privacy-dept @ indeed.com (remove spaces when sending email) from the email address associated with your account.

+**10.3 Opting Out of Marketing Messages and Withdrawing Consent**

+Indeed performs consent-based processing of your Personal Data in limited circumstances, as detailed in section 2.6 of this Privacy Policy.
+If you no longer want to receive marketing materials from us based upon your Personal Data, you may opt out of receiving such marketing related messages by clicking unsubscribe (or an equivalent action) where applicable.
+Please note that we may still send other messages to you, such as administrative messages.
+You may withdraw your consent for any other consent-based use of your Personal Data by Indeed by sending an email to privacy-dept @ indeed.com (remove spaces when sending email).
+In your message, please detail which activities from which you wish to withdraw your consent.
+We will comply with your request as soon as reasonably practicable, and in accordance with applicable laws.

-**10.3 The Rights of Access to and Portability of Your Personal Data**
+**10.4 The Rights of Access to and Portability of Your Personal Data**

 Indeed users are able to access most of their Personal Data held by Indeed on the Site, and if you have any queries or complaints we encourage you to contact us here.

 Alternatively, if you do not wish to do this you may make a formal request to access your Personal Data held by Indeed.
-In order to do so, please send an email to privacy-dept @ indeed.com from the email address associated with your account, and paste the following sentence in your email: “I am requesting to access my personal data.”
+In order to do so, please send an email to privacy-dept @ indeed.com (remove spaces when sending email) from the email address associated with your account, and paste the following sentence in your email: “I am requesting to access my personal data.”
 Indeed will provide your Personal Data to you in a portable format to allow it to be transmitted to third parties.
 If you have interacted with Indeed using more than one email address, please send a subsequent from the additional email addresses so that we may provide this personal data as well.

-**10.4 The Right to Delete Your Personal Data**
+**10.5 The Right to Delete Your Personal Data**

 Indeed users are able to edit and update most of their Personal Data held by Indeed on the Site, and if you have any queries or complaints we encourage you to contact us here.

 Alternatively, if you do not wish to do this, you may make a formal request delete your Personal Data held by Indeed.
-In order to do so, please email to privacy-dept @ indeed.com from the email address associated with your account, and paste the following sentence in your email: “I am requesting to delete my personal data.”
+In order to do so, please email to privacy-dept @ indeed.com (remove spaces when sending email) from the email address associated with your account, and paste the following sentence in your email: “I am requesting to delete my personal data.”
 Once your request has been confirmed, Indeed will initiate the necessary steps to execute this exercise, including the deletion of your Indeed account.
 Where the deletion request relates to Personal Data that you previously requested be made public on Indeed (e.g. a Job Seeker posting a public resume), we will make reasonable efforts to inform any other controllers of this request.
 If you have interacted with Indeed using more than one email address, please send a subsequent from the additional email addresses so that we may delete this personal data as well.

 **PLEASE NOTE: by requesting the deletion of your Personal Data, you will no longer be able to create an account with Indeed using the same email address.
 If you simply wish to close your account, please click the “close my account” button in your account page.**

-**10.5 Some Limitations**
+**10.6 Some Limitations**

 Such rights of rectification, objection, restriction, access, portability and deletion are subject to certain limitations, as provided for by applicable laws.
 Individual requests will be completed within the time allotted by relevant regulations, which starts to run from the point of Indeed confirming your request.
 Where permitted, please note there may be a charge for subsequent requests from the same individual, which will be determined by Indeed and only imposed to the extent permitted by applicable law.